- About Our Office

 - Multicultural Resource Guide

-- Projects where responsibilities are clearly outlined
+- Projects where the intern’s responsibilities are clearly outlined

 - Project outcomes that are achievable within the 10-week program

 - Commitment to a midpoint and final evaluation

 - Encourage and support the PROMISE professional development activities

 Interns are paid $4,000 for work 40 hours per week for ten weeks.
 You will be required to oversee the intern’s work hours.
 Since the students are paid on a stipend it is critical that you set up expectations for the completion of hours at the beginning of the internship.
 We recommend the professional experience align with a typical 40 hour work week - or 400 hours for the total duration of the summer.
 However, how the hours are spread will also be contingent upon the project and needs of your organization.
 Some of the hours will be dedicated to attending PROMISE activities.
 See below for the schedule.

 Having an intern takes work.
 It requires that you make the commitment to their success and carve out hours into your work schedule to support their development.
 They will get out what they put in, and you will get out what you put in.

 PROMISE is important for OSU and Oregon communities because many PROMISE alumni become leaders in Oregon and beyond.
 This is also a powerful way we continue to build OSU’s great community and network of professionals.
 Also, many of our previous mentors have developed long-term working relationships with their interns, and even continued interns on for hire post-internship.